TryQuiet/framework-builder/README.md

 ## Testing
 Built binaries can easily be tested against working with electron.
-Build libraries for one of desired desktop platforms, and run `test` command from within `test-binaries` subproject.
+Build libraries for one of desired desktop platforms, and run `test` command from within `test` subproject.

 As a result you should see error-free command line output and a `dummy` database files present under the subproject's directory.